 Shortly after his exhibition in Paris and finding inspiration among the magazine vendors that range along the Seine, Verbicky created the media paintings: complex and sculptural mixed media artworks that became his vessels for communicating about a society oversaturated by media.
 By utilizing rare historical content, including both obsolete and persisting brands and advertisements, as well as vintage graphics, Verbicky has constructed a large oeuvre of densely layered and unique compositions that ensnare the viewer by engaging the natural human proclivity to find order in chaos, to sort and assign meaning as a way to navigate the world.
 In this process, he reminds the viewer that they are constantly being influenced.

-In 2014, Verbicky returned to paint on canvas with the ERA and Bhavanga series, which allowed him transcend the barriers of paper collage with bands of hand-painted canvas, enamel script, classical imagery and crystallina.
+In 2014, Verbicky returned to paint on canvas with the ERA and Bhavanga series, which allowed him to transcend the barriers of paper collage with bands of the hand-painted canvas, enamel script, classical imagery, and crystalline.
 At his core, Verbicky is a visual language manipulator, unsatisfied with deconstruction alone, he is driven forward by the process of reconstruction and the creation of a new, abstract visual language.
-In 2018, he expanded his vision further by venturing into the world of three-dimensional monumental sculptural works, which build out into the environment and create a sensory experience beyond sight alone.
+In 2018, he expanded his vision further by venturing into the world of three-dimensional monumental sculptural works, which buildout into the environment and create a sensory experience beyond sight alone.

 Verbicky works and lives with his wife and two children in Southern California.